Akkodis/cloud-platform/README.md

 #### Production environments

-The deplopyment of the 5GMETA platform in prodction can be done using any:
+The deplopyment of the 5GMETA platform in production can be done using any:

 - [Kubernetes production cluster](https://kubernetes.io/docs/setup/production-environment/)
 - [Managed Kubernetes clusters](https://kubernetes.io/docs/setup/production-environment/turnkey-solutions/)